Dyz598/pandawa-docs/readme.md

 ## Installation

-To install run the following composer `create-project` command with the desirable project name.
+To start using Pandawa run the following composer `create-project` command with the desirable project name.

 ```